hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 Click on the ``Add Remote Schema`` button to merge the remote schema.

-Step-3: Make queries to the remote server from Hasura
+Step 3: Make queries to the remote server from Hasura
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now you can head to *GraphiQL* and make queries to your remote server from Hasura.

 Query your remote server by making requests to the Hasura graphql endpoint (``/v1alpha1/graphql``).

 .. note::